srodriguezcode/spartacusTraining/resources/docs/exercises/01-customizing-an-existing-spartacus-component.md

 ...
 ```

 It's necessary to import our custom module to our application.
-In this case, for the sake of simplicity, it is imported into app.module.ts.
+In this case, for the sake of simplicity, it is imported into `app.module.ts`.

 ```ts
 ...